bluehalo/node-fhir-server-core/README.md

 #### `server.sessionStore`

 - **Type:** `object`
 - **Description:** Instance of an `express-session`.
-Depending on your back end, you can create and configure your own session store and pass it.
-For example, something like this:
+Depending on your back end, you can create and configure your own session store and pass it in.
+For example:

 ```javascript
 const session = require('express-session');